Development Setup

 pre-commit install

-Once you have UV installed, dependencies synced, and pre-commit hooks set, you’re ready for development.
+Once you have environment setup, installed dependencies and pre-commit hooks set, you’re ready for development.
 A typical workflow might look like:

 • Work on a feature or bug fix.
 Just tell other people what you will be working on in issues